rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     Main room

-Additionally to that the feature:
+Additionally to that they feature:

 * A workshop
     .. image:: /images/tour_de_hackerspace/kiev/kiev_workshop.jpg